 The more you see different body types, and indeed, bodies like your own, in a positive light, then the more you will learn to love your own body.
 It’s so much easier to see the positive on someone else’s body, and harder to see it in yourself.
 If you see someone your size loving their body and owning their look and their life, then the more you can start to see that for yourself.
 And I can’t remember who said it (but they were so right), in a world that tries to constantly tell you how you should be better (usually so a bunch of old white men can sell you the solution), truly loving yourself is one of the most radical acts of defiance you can take.

-So today, as part of my ongoing body positivity series, I’m bringing you 15 body positive Instagram accounts that I think you should be following:
+So today, as part of my ongoing body confidence series, I’m bringing you 15 body positive Instagram accounts that I think you should be following:

 Body Posi Panda is absolutely top of my list and is a daily inspiration to me.
 Her book (affiliate link) is excellent.
 She writes intelligently but is accessible.
 I wish I had her wisdom when I was her age, hell I wish I did now.
 She has battled eating disorders and nearly died and now loves her body and has rejected diet culture in a really inspiring way.
 Her feed is unicorn colourful.
 Her don’t hate the shake videos where she rocks out in her underwear and celebrates any jiggles, gives me life.
 If you aren’t following her already then I feel sorry for you.
 Get on it.